What is Stress?

 The cognitive element

 The biological responses described above certainly describe the physical sensations of the stress response.
-However, it doesn’t take into account cognitive aspects of experiencing fight or flight.
+However, it doesn’t take into account cognitive aspects of influencing fight or flight.

-Dr Hans Selye, one of the greatest researchers into stress, called such low-level positive stress ‘Eustress’ and believed it was essential if we were to remain alert and interested in life.
-Mihaly Csikszentmihalyi has identified that entering the fine zone between being bored and being anxious is critical for achieving the optimal peak performance he calls ‘flow’ in athletic, artistic and/or intellectual endeavours.
+Hans Selye (1974) called such low-level positive stress ‘eustress’ and believed it was essential if we were to remain alert and interested in life.
+Mihaly Csikszentmihalyi (1990) has identified that entering the fine zone between being bored and being anxious is critical for achieving the optimal peak performance he calls ‘flow’ in athletic, artistic and/or intellectual endeavours.